sevyharris/MonteCoffee/documentation/tutorials/B2_ads.rst

      events = [B2AdsEvent, B2DesEvent]

-Thus to run a kinetic Monte Carlo simulation of dissoiative adsorption, only the user_event.py file has to be changed, and the imported events updated in `test.py <../api/NeighborKMC.tutorials.B2_ads.html#module-NeighborKMC.tutorials.B2_ads.test>`_.
+Thus to run a kinetic Monte Carlo simulation of dissoiative adsorption, only the user_event.py file has to be changed with respect to the single atom adsorption, and the imported events updated in `test.py <../api/NeighborKMC.tutorials.B2_ads.html#module-NeighborKMC.tutorials.B2_ads.test>`_.

 Analyze results
 -----------------